-Complete Monster: Duane Mellor from "Eater" managed to establish himself as more monstrous than a Wendigo of the same show.
-A Cajun Serial Killer and Eater, Mellor was arrested for torturing, murdering and eating vast amounts of innocent people, often keeping them alive for days so he could cut pieces off and eat them.
-Once captured, Mellor waits until the graveyard shift before using a voodoo ritual, devouring the souls of several officers with their hearts to take their forms and play a sadistic game of cat and mouse with the young female rookie cop on duty, solely because "I particularly like it when my prey is frightened."
-When his patience is exhausted, he simply goes for the kill.
-The only thing close to a standard Mellor showed was his disdain for being called a serial killer: He was An ''Eater'', big difference.
+Duane Mellor, from "Eater", is a Cajun murderer and "Eater" who was arrested for torturing, murdering and eating vast amounts of innocent people, often keeping them alive for days so he could cut pieces off and eat them.
+Once captured, Mellor waits until the graveyard shift before using a voodoo ritual, devouring the souls of several officers with their hearts to take their forms and play a sadistic game of cat and mouse with the young female rookie cop on duty, solely because he enjoyed frightening his targets.
+When his patience is exhausted, Mellor simply goes for the kill.

 Faux Symbolism: As it's primarily set in a church, "In Sickness And In Health" naturally has a lot of this.